FINANCIAL STABILITY: Self-Sufficiency

-United Way of Lake County is Changing the Odds
+United Way of Lake County - Working to Change the Odds

-United Way of Lake County will change the odds for the hardworking individuals and families who are unable to get ahead financially and lack the ability to afford life’s basic necessities and the tools needed for a financially sound future.
+United Way of Lake County is working to change the odds for the hardworking individuals and families who are unable to get ahead financially and lack the ability to afford life’s basic necessities and the tools needed for a financially sound future.
 An investment in United Way of Lake County helps provide those struggling with a path toward financial empowerment.

 At United Way of Lake County, we work to remove barriers to self-sufficiency, including: transportation, adult education, stable housing, emergency services, banked with savings, basic life skills, food insecurity and safety.
-Our goal is to ensure every individual and family has access to education, training, services
+Our goal involves giving the hard-working residents of our community the ability to prosper by ensuring every individual and family has access to education, training, services and resources.

 When you invest in United Way of Lake County, you empower adults and families in Lake County to move from surviving to thriving - creating a better community for all.
 Funds raised in Lake County, stay in Lake County, helping our own local friends and neighbors in need.